 However, not all generators available on the market can be equally trusted.

 With so many generators to choose from finding the right portable generator can be a daunting task if you don’t exactly know what you are looking for.

 Our mission is to help you find the best portable generator for your needs.
-No matter if you are looking for quiet generators for camping, an affordable small electric generator for tailgating or a large heavy-duty unit for home or jobsites – we are here to help you.
+No matter if you are looking for a home backup generator, a generator for camping, an affordable generator for tailgating or a large heavy-duty unit for jobsites – we are here to help you.

-We present the honest portable generator reviews of the best generators on the market.
-Below you can find our carefully handpicked and regularly updated list of top 10 generators in America.
-These include small inverter generators, conventional portable gas units as well as the dual fuel hybrid models.
+We present the honest portable generator reviews of the best generators in the market.
+Below you can find our handpicked and regularly updated list of top 10 generators in America.
+These include small inverter generators, conventional portable gas units as well as the hybrid models.
 We have also prepared a detailed buying guide which will help you decide what kind of generator will serve you best.

 Not sure how big of a generator do you need?
 Check out our calculator to find out what size of a generator do you need.

 |Generator||Wattage (Starting / Running)||Noise Level @ 25% Load||Type||Weight||Price|

 | Westinghouse Wgen7500